Excelsior Dolomites Life Resort is a 4-star-superior, family-run hotel in San Vigilio di Marebbe/St. Vigil in Enneberg in the Italian Dolomites.

 Check prices and availability.

-Kid-Friendly Spaces
+Kid-Friendly Entertainment Spaces

 Kids have access to an indoor lounge, where they can play video games, pool, table tennis, iWall, and more.